developer-ishan/training-ground/README.md

 # training-ground
-Workspace for database and algorithms training
+Workspace for dsa and system design training